srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 In this exercise, you will connect the IoT Edge Device to Azure IoT Hub.

+1. Wait for the IoT Edge virtual machine to have been created.

 1. Navigate to the `AZ-220-VM-EDGE` IoT Edge virtual machine within the Azure Portal.

 1. On the **Overview** pane of the **Virtual machine** blade, click the **Connect** button at the top.